armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
 Quansheng UV-K5 radio CHIRP driver for F4HWN firmware

+In version 3.3.0 :

+#3.3.0: Add the Set Timer
+update info in help menu

 In version 3.2.0 :

 #3.2.0: some info still in english in the french version, translates it